MarmotLibraryNetwork/Pika/data_dir_setup/covers/original/README.txt

-Location where original covers (from Syndetics, Goolge, publisher) will be stored
+Location where original covers (from library) will be stored